emacsmirror/julia-formatter/README.md

 ```

 Alternatively, formatting can be done live by activating [`aggressive-indent-mode'](https://github.com/Malabarba/aggressive-indent-mode/)
-and setting the proper functions.
+and setting the proper indentation functions (yes, indentation functionality can be leveraged for live formatting).

 Like so:
 ```elisp